mattismoel/lectigo/README.md

 }
 ```

 The list of calendars that you own can be found at [Google Calendar API's documentation CalendarList:list()](https://developers.google.com/calendar/api/v3/reference/calendarList/list).
-In the sidebar you should see an `Execute` button.
+In the sidebar, you should see an `Execute` button.
 The resulting JSON is a list of your Google calendars.
-Find the desired calendar and copy the value of `"id"` and paste it in the `googleSecrets.json` file.
+Find the desired calendar, copy the value of `"id"` and paste it into the `googleSecrets.json` file.
 Everything should be ready to go.